raspberrypi/documentation/configuration/raspi-config.md

 ### Add to Rastrack

-Rastrack is a user contributed Google Map to which people in the community have added their location (as Pi users), which shows a heat map of where Pi users are known to be around the world.
+Rastrack is a user-contributed Google Map to which people in the community have added their location (as Pi users), which shows a heat map of where Pi users are known to be around the world.
 This was set up by young Pi enthusiast [Ryan Walmsley](http://ryanteck.org.uk/) in 2012.
 Rastrack is located at [rastrack.co.uk](http://rastrack.co.uk/).

 You can use this option to add your location to the map.